A man at the helm of the Cummins Engine Company helped to transform Columbus, Indiana, into an architectural showplace.

 Adult beverages are the stars at the newly opened Upland Columbus Pump House, a brewery and restaurant.
 The 1903 building once housed the Columbus Power House, which pumped water and provided electricity for the town.
 Upland is one of several breweries and wineries in and near the city.
 A wide variety of dining options await downtown, in the neighborhoods, and along the river.

 Ahlemeyer Farms Bakery is famous for its pies, and especially for an Indiana favorite called Hoosier Pie.
-This is a sugar cream pie made with butter, cream, and brown sugar; it’s just the treat to re-energize yourself after visiting all of Columbus’ wonderful buildings, bridges, parks, and sculptures.
+Furthermore, This is a sugar cream pie made with butter, cream, and brown sugar; it’s just the treat to re-energize yourself after visiting all of Columbus’ wonderful buildings, bridges, parks, and sculptures.

 This may not be a complete list, so please check your campground directory or the RV Marketplace, found in the January issue of FMC and online at FMCA.com.